joost-morsink/FF-admin-module/wiki/models/ideal_option_valuations.md

 This event changes the worth of an investment option, but is not regarded as 'profit'.
 The increase in worth is of course due to new [donations](../donation) entering into the investment option.
+But because of the need for registering the `InvestedAmount` it also records a price change, which is to be regarded as 'profit'.

-Both the real and ideal valuations are adjusted with the total gain in option worth.
+Both the real and ideal valuations are adjusted with the total gain in cash value.
+The real value is updated with the profits as well, but the ideal value is updated with only the reinvestment part of the profits.

 ### CONV_EXIT